fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 mainstream users.
 QA systems specifically will be a core part of the NLP suite, and are already seeing adoption in several areas.

+{% include info.html text="Missing some paragraphs from the Google Doc" %}

 ## Designing a Question Answerer
 As explained above, question answering systems process natural language queries and output concise answers.
 This general capability can be implemented in dozens of ways.
-How a QA system is designed depends, in large part, on three key elements: the knowledge provided to the system, the types of questions it can answer, and the structure of the data supporting the system.
+How a QA system is designed depends, in large part, on three key
+elements: the knowledge provided to the system, the types of questions it can answer, and the structure of the data supporting the system.

 ### Domain
 QA systems operate within a domain, constrained by the data that is provided to